pantheon-systems/documentation/source/content/guides/integrated-composer/08-ic-faq.md

 <Alert title="Note"  type="info" >

 All modules will be overwritten by Integrated Composer if you don't add the exception code above.
-Don't manually add modules with the `.gitignore` exception if they are included in your `composer.json` file as this can create a conflict that causes Integrated Composer to fail.
+Don't manually add modules with the `.gitignore` exception if they are included in your `composer.json` file, as this can create a conflict that causes Integrated Composer to fail.

 </Alert>